-Aileen knows that I have a fondness for unusual and interesting train journey’s and would one day love to go on a long distance train journey such as one through the Rocky Mountains in Canada.
-As it turns out, Scotland also has an unusual and interesting train journey and my family surprised me with a trip on it for my 50th birthday.
+Aileen knows that I have a fondness for unusual and interesting train journeys and would one day love to go on a long-distance train journey such as one through the Rocky Mountains in Canada.
+As it turns out, Scotland also has an unusual and interesting train journey and my family surprised me with a trip aboard it for my 50th birthday.

 ‘The Jacobite’ was the steam engine used for the ‘Hogwarts Express’ as seen in the Harry Potter film ‘The Philosopher’s Stone’.

 This 84-mile round trip starts in Fort William, near the highest mountain in Britain, Ben Nevis.
 It visits Britain’s most westerly mainland railway station, Arisaig and passes close by the deepest freshwater loch in Britain, loch Morar.
 Finally arriving at Mallaig, next to the deepest seawater loch in Europe, Loch Nevis

 As it is a very popular journey, we had to wait a couple of months after my birthday before we got a seat and as an extra surprise, we had a seat in the first-class carriage!